fullstorydev/fullstory-browser-sdk/README.md

 ReactDOM.render(<App />, document.getElementById('root'));
 ```

-Here's an example of initializing the SDK in an Angular app.
+Here's an example of initializing the SDK in an Angular app with debug enabled for troubleshooting purposes.

 ```javascript
 import { Component } from '@angular/core';